met5678/unity-ci-deploy-base/README.md

 If it outputs a file path, you're good, continue to the next section.

-If it says `brew not found`, install `brew` by copying this into your terminal:
+If it shows nothing, or says `brew not found`, install `brew` by copying this into your terminal:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"